-Under normal circumstances, a home inspection, the buyer’s agent, the inspection team, and hopefully the buyers themselves will be present for a home inspection.
-Under quarantine restrictions. only the inspectors will be present.
-An inspection team may include the inspector along with specialists (such as sewer specialists for older homes).
-They may also have a contractor present.
+Typically, the buyer’s agent, the inspection team, and hopefully the buyers themselves will be present for a home inspection.
+An inspection team may include the inspector along with specialists (such as sewer specialists, roofers, structural engineers, etc.).
+And if someone is buying the home with the idea of doing immediate work, they may have a contractor present.

 Who is not at the buyer’s home inspection?

 The seller and seller’s agent are not at the inspection.
 When we work with home sellers, we do everything we can to prepare the home in advance.
 If something unforeseeable arises, it’s usually because a specialist has discovered something more structural.
 Barring that, we don’t need to be there to hear any nitpicking.
 Any incorrect claims from a less reputable home inspector will be challenged properly and professionally, not in the heat of the moment.

 Bottom line: Make sure that you, family members, and pets are gone during the inspection, EVEN if you aren’t under quarantine restrictions.

 How much time does an inspection take?